Skip to main content

 • Tutorials/seminars

 • Independent study of set texts and scores.
 Students who have yet to cultivate score-reading are advised to acquaint themselves with as many scores as possible before the module begins.
 The work of Ravel is a good starting point.
-Many scores are available in the University Library but most well-known ones that are out of copyright can be found on IMSLP.
+Many scores are available in the University Library but most well-known works that are out of copyright, as well as works by neglected composers, can be found on IMSLP.

 Teaching Methods and Learning Hours